AHartNtkn/AHartNtkn.github.io/_posts/2019-08-30-Anthony-Hart-and-the-Quest-for-a-Statistically-Significant-Result-About-the-Difficulty-of-Different-Languages.md

 <a name="heading5"></a>
 ## Goodbye!

 I suppose there should be a narrative somewhere here, but there isn't.
 These languages were not made by thinking gods, and though they manifest through the actions of man, they do not exist by the designs of man.
 Each is an egregore and such inscrutable entities disdain narration.
+The best we can hope is that some patterns become clear.

 Well, we certainly learned a lot today.
 Nothing that was definitely true, but, a lot, regardless.